 Course description: This is the second in a series of three courses, which is an introduction to algebraic and analytic number theory.
 Part A treated the basic properties of number fields: their rings of integers, unique factorization and its failure, class numbers, the Dirichlet unit theorem, splitting of primes, cyclotomic fields, and p-adic fields.
 Part B will consist of an introduction to class field theory (the study of abelian extensions of number fields), together with some exploration of computational tools, particularly SageMath and the LMFDB.

-This class will be held in-person (with no livestream), but lectures will be recorded.
-Office hours will primarily in person (hybrid upon request), occasionally over Zoom.
+This class will be held in-person (with no livestream), but lectures (including make-up lectures) will be recorded.
+(You may also find my recordings from winter 2021 relevant.)
+Office hours will be primarily in person, but I am happy to arrange meetings over Zoom upon request.

 Environment: I aim to create a conducive learning environment for those who do not see themselves reflected in the mathematical profession at present and/or have experienced systemic bias affecting their mathematical education.
 I insist that all participants do their part to maintain this environment.
 I also aim to address accessibility issues as best I can; please let me know directly if this might affect you.